In this article, we will help you understand how to configure a Form using Forms 2.0.

 Adding Field Segments to a Form

 A field segment is a section in a form that contains a group of logically related fields.
 A form can have more than one field segment.
-For example, in a Purchase Order form, Purchase Order can be one segment, Purchase Order Vendor Details can be another segment, and so on.
+For example, in a Purchase Order form, the Purchase Order can be one segment, and Order Information, Shipping Information, and Payment Information can be other segments.

 On configuring a new form, the system will create a default block which will have 2 default fields in it – ID and Name.
 The ID field is a system-generated field that will store a unique ID which is a combination of form abbreviation and numbers.
 It cannot be edited by the user.
 The Name field is the single-line text field where the user can enter the name of the Instance created.